The Queensland Summer Racing Carnival offers 21 black type races and over 15 Million in Prize-money.

 For the purposes of Club compliance, RQ has developed the following Club Classifications to enable an improved scalable approach to compliance obligations.
 This initiative has been developed to further support the diverse range of Clubs across Queensland.

-‘UBET Clubs’ as defined under the Racing Act which offer off-course wagering on the majority of Club races of thoroughbred horses, and/or of which hold more than 6 UBET race meets across any three racing codes per year.
+‘UBET Clubs’ as defined under the Racing Act which offer off-course wagering on the majority of Club races of thoroughbred horses.
+However to provide clarity and consistency across all 3 codes of racing this tier includes Clubs which hold 6 or more UBET race meets across any three racing codes per year.

-‘Non-UBET Clubs’ as defined under the Racing Act; which UBET does not, or is unlikely to, offer off-course wagering on the majority of the Club’s races of thoroughbred horses, and/or of which conduct less than 6 UBET meets per annum across any three racing codes.
+‘Non-UBET Clubs’ as defined under the Racing Act; which UBET does not, or is unlikely to, offer off-course wagering on the majority of the Club’s races of thoroughbred horses.
+However to provide clarity and consistency across all 3 codes of racing this tier includes Clubs which conduct less than 6 UBET meets per annum across any three racing codes.

 It is important Clubs are aware of their Club classification, and accordingly their compliance requirements.